When you think of Cambodia you think of the temples of Angkor Wat in Angkor Thom, the name of the entire city. But you don’t think of a monkey attack!

 There must have been 15 monkeys out there.
 The Angkor Wat monkey troop was in full force.
 And those were just the ones that we could see!
 They appeared to have a clear goal, to find the backpacks with food.

 I spied the mother monkey with her baby.
 She was probably the ringleader.
-Suddenly the woman that checked us in the first day showed up with a large dog of unrecognizable pedigree.
+Suddenly the woman who checked us in the first day showed up with a large dog of unrecognizable pedigree.

 They walked toward our room and the monkeys dispersed long enough for us to get to the main road with our bags.